Daudi-Lazarre/html-cssProjects/README.md

 - Calm: Soft serif headings, calm pastel colors, relevant images
 - Startup: Medium sans serif font, light gray text and backgrounds, rounded elements
 - Playful: Hand-drawn illustrations, fun language

-# Projects

-##  Dog website
-This website is dedicated to dogs in all forms and why I recommend adopting one into your family.